How to keep chisels from rusting

 Oiling the surface protects your chisel from rusting.
 Mineral oil prevents rusting on the chisel.
 Use a soft rag to apply the oil over the metal surface.
 A thin film of mineral oil is enough.

 Apply it after using the chisel.
-The types of oil that perform better include pure mineral oil, 3-in-1 oil, and Starret precision tool oil.
-The WD40 company makes the 3-in-1 oil, and it contains 98% low-viscosity mineral oil.
+The oil that performs better includes pure mineral oil, 3-in-1 oil, and Starret precision tool oil.
+The WD40 company makes the 3-in-1 oil, containing 98% low-viscosity mineral oil.
 The oil is also known as spindle oil.
 The remaining 2% is citronella oil and a corrosion inhibitor.